-Danielle de Niese has been hailed as “opera’s coolest soprano” by New York Times Magazine and “not just a superb performer, but a phenomenal one” by Opera News.
-A multi-faceted artist, de Niese has gained wide recognition for her superb stagecraft, assured singing and her ability to communicate on every level.
+Danielle de Niese has been hailed as “opera’s coolest soprano” by New York Times Magazine.
+A multi-faceted artist, de Niese has gained wide recognition for her superb stagecraft, assured singing, and her ability to communicate on every level.
 She regularly appears on the world’s most prestigious opera and concert stages and is a prolific recording artist, TV personality and philanthropist.

-Born in Australia to parents of Sri Lankan and Dutch heritage, de Niese became at the age of eighteen the youngest ever singer to enter the Metropolitan Opera’s prestigious Lindemann Young Artist Development Program.
-One year later she made her Metropolitan Opera debut under James Levine, as Barbarina in Jonathan Miller’s acclaimed new production of Mozart Le nozze di Figaro.
-On the strength of her performance, de Niese went on to make major debuts at the Opéra National de Paris, Saito Kinen Festival and Netherlands Opera.
-In 2005 de Niese made her Glyndebourne Festival debut as Cleopatra in David McVicar’s production of Handel Cleopatra, and was catapulted to international fame.
+Born in Australia to parents of Sri Lankan and Dutch heritage, de Niese became, at the age of eighteen, the youngest ever singer to enter the Metropolitan Opera’s prestigious Lindemann Young Artist Development Program.
+One year later she made her Metropolitan Opera debut, under James Levine, as Barbarina in Jonathan Miller’s acclaimed new production of Mozart’s Le nozze di Figaro.
+On the strength of her performance, de Niese went on to make major debuts at the Opéra National de Paris, Saito Kinen Festival, Opera National de Lyon and Netherlands Opera.
+In 2005 de Niese made her Glyndebourne Festival debut as Cleopatra in Sir David McVicar’s production of Handel’s Giulio Cesare and was catapulted to international fame.
 She has since reprised the role in the 2009 Glyndebourne revival, and in 2013 at the Metropolitan Opera, always to critical praise.

-Offstage, de Niese is an advocate for children’s rights and a passionate philanthropist, and has been named by Marie Claire magazine on its influential list of “Women on Top”.
-She is an Ambassador for HRH The Prince of Wales’ Foundation for Children and the Arts, a patron of Future Talent, which assists young musicians and singers with financial support and guidance, and is an Artist Member of the Mannes Board of Governors alongside the likes of Murray Perahia, Julius Rudel, Richard Goode, Gordon Getty and Frederica von Stade.
-For the past year, de Niese has also been serving as an official Ambassador Voice for the International Rescue Committee.
-The IRC was founded in the 1930s by Albert Einstein, to raise awareness and support for those who have been displaced or otherwise affected by religious persecution, violent conflict or political oppression throughout the world.
-In 2014 de Niese travelled to Tanzania in her role as Ambassador, where she visited the IRC child protection programmes, performed for the Tanzanian government and at the country’s last remaining refugee camp, and joined forces with the First Lady to end child labour.
+Offstage, de Niese is passionate about music education, an advocate for children’s rights and has been named by Marie Claire magazine on its influential list of “Women on Top”.
+She is an Ambassador for HRH The Prince of Wales’ Foundation for Children and the Arts, a patron of Future Talent - which assists young musicians and singers with financial support and guidance, and is an Artist Member of the Mannes Board of Governors.
+For the past six years, de Niese has also been serving as an official Ambassador of Voice for the International Rescue Committee.

 Norina Don Pasquale